 Makes you wonder why the scientists haven’t been telling us more about it before.
 Only they have (see Documentaries)!
 They have now issued their umpteenth warning, with over 20,000 scientists signing on to last year’s article in the Bioscience, “World Scientists’ Warning to Humanity: A Second Notice.”

-However, their warnings appear to have minimal impact on global industrial operations, democratic pressures, and political will.
+However, the repeated warnings appear to have had minimal impact on global industrial operations, democratic pressures, and political will.
 There are doubtlessly numerous reasons for this, yet the science reflecting these drastic environmental changes remains unaffected by our excuses or justifications.
 This is happening (click here for the latest NASA data) whether we like it or not, and if we don’t adapt our processes and consumption habits, then we will all suffer for it.

 Pretty despondent evidence to be sure, but Hiraishi-san then takes us on a virtual tour of some of the positive developments taking place, and the work that is being done by corresponding governments and NGO’s as they seek to counter carbon emissions and find solutions for climate change.

 All in all, it was a great event, informative and inspiring!
 I’m looking forward to the J-UNEP’s next one, and will continue to share what I have learnt.
 In the meantime, I plan on continuing to absorb as much as possible with regards Japan’s take on sustainability.
 This includes any sustainability best practices currently underway, as well as the possible origins that motivate them.

 Given that Japan has such a rich history of environmental respect and admiration, there is certainly a lot for me to discover.
 Indeed, there are numerous cultural traditions that support a profound acknowledgment for the need to remain in balance with nature (see Forest Bathing for example), and I’m excited to learn more about them.
 I will happily post what I discover, but please feel free to reach out if you have any specific questions.